bgroveben/django-polls/README.rst

 Polls is a simple Django app to conduct Web-based polls.
 For each question, visitors can choose between a fixed number of answers.

-Detailed documentation is in the "docs" directory.
+There is a docs directory that is currently empty until further documentation is added.

 Quick start
 -----------